 A cure-or-quit notice is served when a tenant violates a term of the lease other than nonpayment of rent.
 Common violations include unauthorized pets, unauthorized occupants, excessive noise, property damage, illegal activity, or unauthorized subletting.
 The notice must specify the exact lease provision violated, describe the violation with sufficient factual detail, and give the tenant a specified period to cure (fix) the violation or vacate the property.
 Cure periods are typically 10-30 days depending on the state.
 Some violations are incurable by statute - illegal drug activity, creating an imminent safety hazard, or repeated violations after prior warnings may allow an unconditional quit notice.
 The notice must be specific enough that the tenant knows exactly what needs to change.

 A notice to vacate (also called a notice of termination or notice to quit) is the formal written notice a landlord must give to end a month-to-month or periodic tenancy.
-In most US states, a landlord can terminate a month-to-month tenancy without stating a reason — but only by giving the correct notice period, and only if no local just-cause eviction ordinance applies.
-State-by-state notice periods: California — 30 days if tenant has occupied less than 1 year, 60 days if 1 year or longer (Civil Code § 1946.1); Texas — 30 days unless the lease specifies a different period (Property Code § 91.001); New York — 30 days for tenancies under 1 year, 60 days for 1–2 years, 90 days for over 2 years (RPL § 226-c, effective since 2019); Florida — 15 days for month-to-month tenancies (§ 83.57(3)); Illinois — 30 days (765 ILCS 705/5); Ohio — 30 days (ORC § 5321.17); Georgia — 60 days (OCGA § 44-7-7); New Jersey — 30 days month-to-month but just cause required in many municipalities; Washington — 60 days for month-to-month (RCW 59.18.200(1)(a)), and just cause required statewide under the Landlord-Tenant Act; Oregon — 90 days for tenants with over 1 year occupancy, 30 days for under 1 year, and just cause required in Portland and some other cities; Colorado — 21 days for month-to-month (§ 13-40-107).
+In most US states, a landlord can terminate a month-to-month tenancy without stating a reason - but only by giving the correct notice period, and only if no local just-cause eviction ordinance applies.
+State-by-state notice periods: California - 30 days if tenant has occupied less than 1 year, 60 days if 1 year or longer (Civil Code § 1946.1); Texas - 30 days unless the lease specifies a different period (Property Code § 91.001); New York - 30 days for tenancies under 1 year, 60 days for 1-2 years, 90 days for over 2 years (RPL § 226-c, effective since 2019); Florida - 15 days for month-to-month tenancies (§ 83.57(3)); Illinois - 30 days (765 ILCS 705/5); Ohio - 30 days (ORC § 5321.17); Georgia - 60 days (OCGA § 44-7-7); New Jersey - 30 days month-to-month but just cause required in many municipalities; Washington - 60 days for month-to-month (RCW 59.18.200(1)(a)), and just cause required statewide under the Landlord-Tenant Act; Oregon - 90 days for tenants with over 1 year occupancy, 30 days for under 1 year, and just cause required in Portland and some other cities; Colorado - 21 days for month-to-month (§ 13-40-107).
 The termination date must fall on the last day of a rental period.
 If rent is due on the 1st of each month, the notice must terminate on the last day of a month.
-Serving a 30-day notice when your state requires 60 or 90 days invalidates the notice entirely and forces the landlord to start over — wasting weeks.
+Serving a 30-day notice when your state requires 60 or 90 days invalidates the notice entirely and forces the landlord to start over - wasting weeks.
 Just-cause eviction ordinances are expanding rapidly across the US.
-As of 2026, statewide just-cause requirements exist in California (AB 1482, Tenant Protection Act — applies to most properties built 15+ years ago), Oregon (SB 608), and Washington (HB 1236).
+As of 2026, statewide just-cause requirements exist in California (AB 1482, Tenant Protection Act - applies to most properties built 15+ years ago), Oregon (SB 608), and Washington (HB 1236).
 City-level just-cause ordinances apply in New York City, San Francisco, Los Angeles, Oakland, Berkeley, San José, Seattle, Portland, Minneapolis, and dozens of other cities.
 Where just cause applies, a landlord cannot serve a no-fault notice to vacate unless the reason qualifies (owner move-in, substantial renovation, withdrawal from rental market, etc.), and many ordinances require relocation assistance payments.
-In the UK, Section 21 "no-fault" eviction is being abolished under the Renters' Rights Act 2025, replacing it with periodic tenancies and Section 8 grounds.
-In Germany, § 573 BGB requires a legitimate interest (berechtigtes Interesse) to terminate — typically personal use (Eigenbedarf), and notice periods range from 3 to 9 months depending on the length of tenancy.
+In England, Section 21 no-fault evictions were abolished on 1 May 2026 under the Renters' Rights Act 2025, replaced by assured periodic tenancies and Section 8 grounds (Scotland, Wales, and Northern Ireland have separate regimes).
+In Germany, § 573 BGB requires a legitimate interest (berechtigtes Interesse) to terminate - typically personal use (Eigenbedarf), and notice periods range from 3 to 9 months depending on the length of tenancy.
 In France, landlords may only give notice at the end of the lease term (typically 3 or 6 years) with 6 months advance notice.
 These protections mean that a valid no-fault termination notice requires careful attention to jurisdiction-specific rules.

 Generate a structured, state-specific eviction notice draft in minutes.
 Review it carefully before serving and consult an attorney for complex cases.